Gardner's syndrome: Cause

-Gardner syndrome is caused by mutation in the adenomatous polyposis coli (APC gene), located in chromosome 5q21 (band q21 on chromosome 5).
+Gardner syndrome is caused by mutation in the adenomatous polyposis coli (APC gene), located on chromosome 5q21 (band q21 on chromosome 5).
 This gene is also mutant in familial adenomatous polyposis (FAP), a more common disease that also predisposes to colon cancer.
 Nuances in the understanding of genetics have caused some disorders to be split into multiple entities, while others merged into one genetic condition.
 After most of the second half of the 20th century, Gardner syndrome has been merged into FAP and is now considered simply a phenotypic subtype of FAP.
 FAP is defined by the development of hundreds or thousands of polyps in the colon.
 Gardner syndrome is set apart as a subtype because, in addition to colonic polyps, there are also extra-colonic growths (both malignant and benign).
 There are many terms used to describe "APC-associated polyposis condition" including FAP, attenuated FAP, Gardner syndrome, Turcot syndrome, and gastric adenocarcinoma and proximal polyposis of the stomach (GAPPS).
 There is a movement toward no longer using the terms Gardner Syndrome or Turcot Syndrome since both are part of the FAP spectrum.
 Gardner syndrome and Turcot syndrome are regarded primarily for historical interest.

 Genetics

 Gardner syndrome is inherited in an autosomal dominant manner.
 Typically, one parent has Gardner syndrome.
-Each of their children, male and female alike, are at 50% risk of inheriting the gene for Gardner syndrome.
+Each of their children, male and female alike, is at 50% risk of inheriting the gene for Gardner syndrome.